-This list is complete at time of writing, please do check whether it’s still up to date before planning your vacation to the Bahamas.
+This list is complete at time of writing, but please do check whether it’s still up to date before planning your vacation to The Bahamas.

 This requirement also applies to travelers having transited more than 12 hours through an airport of a country with risk of Yellow Fever transmission.
 In this case, you must be vaccinated 10 days before entering The Bahamas.

 The Bahamas is a great vacation destination for couples looking for the ultimate level of relaxation.
 With beautiful beaches, tons of activities, and rich culture, you simply cannot go wrong.
 By visiting one of Sandals all-inclusive resorts in The Bahamas, you have full access to the island’s unbeatable beauty.